hollisterv/cs246/storeCalculator/README.md

 # Overview
 Basic Calculator that will calculate the total cost of each item that was inputed into the screen.
 Once that total number has been put in, it will calculate tax and print the final total cost of all items.
+It will also print the items listed in the grocery list.

 # Development Environment
 * Visual Studio Code